roytang/blog/content/notes/2016/03/704581044654112768/index.md

   url: https://twitter.com/roytang/statuses/704581044654112768/
 ---

-RT [@dailyzen](https://twitter.com/dailyzen/): All of humanity’s problems stem from man’s inability to sit quietly in a room alone.
+All of humanity’s problems stem from man’s inability to sit quietly in a room alone.

 — Blaise Pascal